Skip to Content

 It's a technique that uses a heated water bath to cook food to precise temperatures.
 Food is typically vacuum sealed and then cooked submerged in water.
 The beauty of the tool is you can cook the food to the exact precise internal temperature.
 Meat proteins are most commonly cooked using this method, particularly steak and to a lesser degree pork chops, such as this recipe.
 Vegetables are also in play.

-Ingredients Needed To Make Sous Vide Pork Chops
+Key Flavor Ingredients To Elevate These Sous Vide Pork Chops

-How To Cook Sous Vide Pork Chops (step by step)
+How To Cook Sous Vide Bone-in Pork Chops (step by step)

 Prepare the Pork Chops